agc93/git-profile-manager/docfx/doc/profiles.md

 GPM stores profiles in a file in your home directory called `.gitprofiles`.
 Linux and macOS users may need to show hidden files in their file manager before it's visible.

-This file is in YAML format (because YAML's awesome) and stores each profile as a named key with the configuration items included right in the file.
+This file is in YAML format (because YAML is awesome) and stores each profile as a named key with the configuration items included right in the file.

 > [!TIP]
 > If you need to perform bulk editing, you can always directly edit `~/.gitprofiles`.
 GPM doesn't mind.